-of this policy is unethical and may constitute a criminal offense.
-Should I commit any violation, my access privileges may be revoked, I may be financially responsible for damages I have caused by malicious or deliberate actions, and distric disciplinary action and/or appropriate legal action may be taken.
-STUDENT SIGNATURE STUDENT-PRINTED NAME nt and/or guardian of the above, agree to accept all liabilities which may the MVPS computer networks (as explained in the opening paragraph of en under the age of 18) PARENT/GUARDIAN SIGNATURE (if child is under 18 years of age) Parent/Guardian - Printed Name
+I understand and will abide by the MVPS's Network Acceptable Use Policy.
+I further understand that any violation of this policy is unethical and may constitute a criminal offense.
+Should I commit any violation, my access privileges may be revoked, I may be financially responsible for damages I have caused by malicious or deliberate actions, and district disciplinary action and/or appropriate legal action may be taken.

+STUDENT SIGNATURE

+STUDENT-PRINTED NAME

+I, , parent and/or guardian of the above, agree to accept all liabilities which may result from my son/daughter's use of the MVPS computer networks (as explained in the opening paragraph of this document).
+(This is for all children under the age of 18)

+PARENT/GUARDIAN SIGNATURE (if child is under 18 years of age) PARENT/GUARDIAN - PRINTED NAME